Miras-03/Miras-03/README.md

 Unity programmer
 ---------------

 Hey there!
-I am a programmer of Unity games, and my mission is to write clean code in the development of game magic.
-I am fluent in C# and the Unity engine, for developing 3D games.
-I excel in the dynamic field of game development - from the magic of programming to mischief in a multiplayer game.
+I'm a programmer of Unity, and my mission is to write clean code in the development of game magic.
+I'm fluent in C# and the Unity engine.

 * 🌍  I'm based in Kazakhstan
 * ✉️  You can contact me at [bolatbek.miras@bk.ru](mailto:bolatbek.miras@bk.ru)